Vågen, 4001 Stavanger

 For the 2017 Screen City Biennial we chose the harbour in Stavanger as the main site for production and presentation of the art.
 Water being an important symbol of movement, this environment connects the artworks to the city’s history of migration.
 The MS Sandnes boat, the Maritime Museum, placed containers and the path along the harbour operate as our frame, and the artworks as contents.
 Stavanger is located in a coastal landscape, bordering the sea to the west and Boknafjorden in the northeast.
 The natural harbour made the city strategically important to the county of the east as well as to the shipping route along the western coast and the fertile Ryfylke Islands in the north.
 The regular delivery routes between Stavanger and foreign ports have formed a strong link between local and international ports.
 The city harbour is called Vågen.
 Vågen was the starting point for The America Line’s legendary Stavangerfjord, which strengthened the contact between Rogaland and the “Norwegian America”.
 Along the harbour one can find interactive works by artists Saara Ekström and Tuomas Aleksander Laitinen

 The MS Sandnes boat served as a night ferry along the historical Night Route between Sandnes/Stavanger and Bergen between 1950 and 1974 – a ship route established at a time when the only connection to and from the county went by sea.
 Now mostly located in Vågen, the Stavanger harbour, the pride of the ship still shows in the ship’s decorations with mirrors and panels, lighting fixtures, decor, paintings, art and general decorations including the 1st class ladies cabin and the gentleman's smoking lounge.
 The largest veteran ship in Norway, MS Sandnes has been declared worthy of preservation by the Norwegian Directorate for Cultural Heritage.
 The ship marks the anchor point for the Biennial and operates as its main venue and starting point for exploring the art.
-Here you will meet the team, have a coffee and catch the screening of artworks by xxxxxxx, collect a map of all installations and start the augmented reality walks by Tuomas Aleksander Laitinen and the video walk by Saara Ekström.
-This is where the Biennial’s Talks & Panels will take place and where to find the Biennial’s opening party.
+Here you will meet the team, have a coffee and experience the artworks by Sissel M.Bergh, Richard Alexandersso, Momoko Seto and Mai Hofstad Gunnes, and start the video walk by Saara Ekström.
+Here you will also have the chance to download the SCB app - an augmented sonic navigation guiding you to all the art works of the biennial.
+This is where the Biennial’s talks and panels will take place and where to find the Biennial’s night program.

 THE CONCERT HALL